 Note: there are multiple other occurences and variants of PT Data and PT Data Length in frames with MessageControl >0x00.
 I'd recommend Rojan and Bin to take a look at those and propose how they want to proceed with those.

-CID 66, 67 and duplicates